FredHutch/stlite-template/README.md

 ![JavaScript Console in Chrome](./img/chrome-js-console.png)

-4. Deploying publicly to the web with GitHub Pages
+### 4. Deploying publicly to the web with GitHub Pages

 While there are many ways to deploy a website, I find GitHub Pages to be the easiest way to turn a code repository into a public webpage.
 Users who pay for Enterprise-level accounts can also create private websites, but anyone can create a public-facing page.

+Just to be clear, even if your repository is private the published webpage will still be public -- you have been warned.

 To deploy to the web: